EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ### Integrity of outsourced data
 Two aspects:
 - **integrity in storage**: data must be protected against improper modiﬁcations $\to$ unauthorized updates to the data must be detected;
-- **Integrity in query computation**: query results must be correct and complete $\to$ server’s misbehavior in query evaluation must be detected.
+- **integrity in query computation**: query results must be correct and complete $\to$ server’s misbehavior in query evaluation must be detected.

 #### Integrity in storage
-Data integrity in storage relies on digital signatures.
+Data integrity in storage relies on **digital signatures**.
 Signatures are usually computed at tuple level:
 - table and attribute level signatures can be veriﬁed only after downloading the whole table/column;
 - cell level signature causes a high veriﬁcation overhead.